SDBrett/mcsa_lab/README.md

     AWS account: Credentials file is defaulted to ~/.aws/credentials can be changed through edit of Terraform and Chef scripts

     Chef Server: Local or hosted, either will work

+    Git: You don't need a Github account, but you will require git to clone the files and for uploading the cookbook to your own Chef server.

 Setup